wko27/blog/_daily/2021-03-17-Fesenjoon.md

   * also made fancy saffron rice with it
   * super tasty rice
 * passed out around 9
+* parents got the Wyze and set it up all on their own!
+  * so proud :D
 * woke up around 11 for a few more hours
 * back to sleep